Below are answers to many common, and some not-so-common questions asked by our visitors. If you feel we've left one

-For 2013, reservations must be made at least two weeks in advance.
-Reservations for the 2014 season will be available no more than four months, and no less than two days, prior to the permit start date.
+Reservations must be made no more than four months, and no less than two days, prior to the permit start date.
 Please visit the backcountry permits page for more information.

 Can I reserve a permit over the phone?

-No, we do not accept reservations by phone (or email) at this time.
+No, we do not accept reservations by phone.

 Is there a list for cancellations?